 #4 The Evaporator Coils Have Frosted Over

 One of the most important components that keep your refrigerator cool is the evaporator coils.
 These coils are constantly freezing over and defrosting.
 They do this as the fridge runs through its various cycles.
-But, if the defrost cycle doesn’t work properly, your condenser coils will stay frozen.
+But, if the defrost cycle doesn’t work properly, your coils will stay frozen.
 If this happens, your fridge will be warm.

 So what should you do in this case?
 Well, this is quite a complex electric problem.
-So, if your condenser coils are not working as they should, you must call a technician.
+So, if your coils are not working as they should, you must call a technician.
 They will be able to repair or even replace your condenser coils.

 #5 The Evaporator Fan Is Faulty